Maternity Leave Guide

 An Occupational Health referral may be appropriate if there are any concerns raised at the risk assessment.

 From a rotation planning perspective we advise that you inform the GP Specialty Training Scheme as soon as you feel happy to do so.
-Please contact Lou Wilcox, GP Scheme Admin Assistant to arrange an appointment with Dr Nicola Gill, TPD.
+Please contact, Beth Taylor, York GP Scheme Administrator to arrange an appointment with your named TPD.
 The purpose of this meeting is to provide you with support in planning your maternity leave, to identify any changes which need to be made to your rotation and to facilitate your return to training (RTT) following your maternity leave.

 Legally you must notify your employer, in writing, before the end of the 15thweek before your expected date of childbirth.
 You can choose when to start your maternity leave and this can be any date from the beginning of the 11thweek before your baby is due to be born.